 I don't know William Barr.

-All right, now is welcome back as we continue now.
+All right, now is welcome back as we continue.

-We're discussing this Whitaker testimony from earlier today and a double standard in our justice system.
+Now, we're discussing this Whitaker testimony from earlier today in a double standard in our justice system.

 If we do, if we follow the law, if we have equal justice under the law, if we believe in the rule of law and the Constitution, which is the foundation of our rule of law, then certain things are going to happen.

-And it's gonna begin with Hillary Clinton, because that's where it all gets started.
+And it's going to begin with Hillary Clinton because that's where it all gets started.

-And it's gonna deal with whether or not she really violated the espionage act and whether or not Hillary Clinton willfully purposefully put classified top secret special access programming information uh on a separate server, which she knew was not, she was not able to do.
+And it's going to deal with whether or not she really violated the Espionage Act and whether or not Hillary Clinton willfully, purposefully put classified top secret special access programming information on a separate server, which she knew was not, she was not able to do.

-And just before that, you know, James Comey has testified under oath that, well, I I've never written an exoneration before I've done an investigation.
+And just before that, you know, James Comey has testified under oath that, well, I've never written an exoneration before.

 And I thought lying to Congress was such a big crime because that's what got Michael Cohn charged, at least one of his charges, one of Roger Stone's charges, and other people are being charged.